Meet Gunner Stahl, Fashion’s Next Biggest Photographer

 When we caught up with Stahl in Atlanta, he was chilling out at one of his managers’ apartments.
 He tells us that during the rare times he is back in Atlanta, he’s either there or at home playing video games.
 Atlanta is part of the reason that Stahl is where he is today; even though he had no intentions of ever being an artist himself, he grew up surrounded by music and the many artists that hail from the ATL, Metro Boomin’ included, whom he spends a good amount of his time with. “[I met Metro Boomin’] from just being around in Atlanta and being around the same people,” he tells us.
 Stahl taught himself how to shoot, starting out on digital and then moving to film.
 “I was doing digital, but then my camera broke,” he explains.
 “I just had no other choice but to use film.”
 Film is now what he is known for, with a quick scroll through his IG presenting you with film portraits of pretty much every rapper.
 You’ll see the likes of A$AP Rocky, Pharrell Williams, Travis Scott, Skepta, and even Jaden Smith all within one quick glance.

-The photo of Pharrell is recent, from the same L.A. trip he had just returned from, and is already Stahl’s favorite from this year.
+The photo of Pharrell is from the same L.A. trip he had just returned from, and is already one of Stahl’s favorites.
 “I shot Pharrell a few days ago [for my] first time,” he says to us.
 “He was about to go onstage at an adidas event in downtown L.A.”
 When we asked the photographer how he gets to such an intimate point with these artists, he nonchalantly tells us, “I think it’s just from being myself.
 I represent a different lifestyle.
 I’ll never try to live their lifestyle—I’m not trying to be something that I’m not, and I feel like they respect that.”

 We began to make moves and left Stahl’s manager’s house (where they had just wrapped a game of Nintendo) and headed over to the Moncler store down the street.
 Stahl let us know that he had just finished a job with the brand out in Hong Kong.
 “One of my friends works with [Moncler]—his name’s Francisco,” he says.
 “He reached out saying he wanted me to be part of something in China, so I went to Hong Kong where there was an activation in one of their stores.
 It was fun.
 There was a little photo booth set up there [where I was shooting].”
 He picked out a large winter coat with a fur-lined hood, and we were on our way again.